The Resistance Cover Art

 “Sarah, I know this is difficult, but we need to understand what it’s like inside the Collective.
 Anything you can tell us might help save others.”

-Sarah gathered her thoughts, her eyes focusing on something beyond the ceiling.
+Sarah gathered her thoughts, eyes focusing on something beyond the ceiling.

 “But then?”
 Michael prompted gently.